 After performing the consent process, bring the infant and the caregiver to the eye-tracking room.
 Ensure the room is moderately lit without any distracting decorations on the walls.

-Place a chair in front of the eye-tracker at an appropriate distance for the model of eye-track being used.
+Place a chair in front of the eye-tracker at an appropriate distance for the model of eye-tracker being used.
 Seat the caregiver in this chair and the infant on the caregiver’s lap.
 If the infant does not wish to sit in the caregiver’s lap, they may sit on their own, or they may sit in a car seat.

 If the infant is sitting on the caregiver’s lap, instruct the caregiver not to bias infants’ behavior in any way but to try to keep the infant centered on the caregiver’s lap.
 Provide caregivers with a pair of blacked-out sunglasses to wear so they cannot see the stimuli.